ericcxie/ericcxie/README.md

 I'm a second year **Computer Engineering** student at the **University of Waterloo**, currently seeking **Spring 2024** Software Engineering internship opportunities.

 - Currently a Software Engineer Intern @ [BMO Financial Group](https://www.bmo.com/), working with loan financing on the Digital Core AI Team
-- Previously a Software Developer Inter @ [Brookfield Annuity](https://www.brookfieldannuity.com/), working with Pension Risk Transfer (PRT) Technology on the Business Transformation Team
+- Previously a Software Developer Intern @ [Brookfield Annuity](https://www.brookfieldannuity.com/), working with Pension Risk Transfer (PRT) Technology on the Business Transformation Team

 ## ⚙️ Technologies I've been working with recently...